• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 Section 4.
 Vacancies: A vacancy in an office shall be filled by a vote of the Board, with approval and appointment made by the Byron or Bergen Town Board.
 The Trustee elected shall serve for the remainder of the term of the officer he or she replaces.
 No name shall be placed in nomination without the consent of the nominee.

 Section 1.
-The Board will meet once per month except during the summer month of either July OR August, as agreed by the Board.
+The Board will meet once per month except during the summer months of either July OR August, as agreed by the Board.
 The public will be notified of all meetings, to the extent possible.

 Section 2.
 A special meeting may be held at the request of any Board member with the concurrence of the President.
 Members should be given at least twenty-four (24) hours notice prior to any special meetings.